kdaigle95/Trucking-Company-Management-System/README.md

 	5b.
 Set path for "WEB-INF Content" - if folder is not there create it 5c. don't worry about libraries folder for now
 6. Click Finish and test a build

+Troubleshooting

+If you are getting an error with your package name:

+	1. Right click the root of the project --> Project Properties
+	2. Categories --> Sources
+	3. Add the source folder in the directory
+	4. Rename the Label as needed
+	5. Remove old package folder